smithlamar/java-logging-slf4j-demo/README.txt

     - So if you have a log message template pattern like this:
         <Pattern>%X{first} %X{last} - %m%n</Pattern>
-    - and you add the corresponding the keys to MDC via static method calls at runtime in a thread:
+    - and you add the corresponding keys to MDC via static method calls at runtime in a thread:
         MDC.put("first", "Richard");
         MDC.put("last", "Nixon");